DQL¶

 }

-- Although both servers have the same request rate (10 requests every 5 minutes), the absolute values are different
+- Although the request rates of the two servers are the same (both 10 requests per 5 minutes), the absolute values are different

 -

-Rollup Stage (executed independently on each time series):
+Rollup stage (executed separately on each time series):

 - web-server-01: rate([100, 110, 120, 130, 140, 150]) = 2 requests/minute